-Jesus’ humanity did not diminish His deity; and, His deity in no way invalidated His humanity.
-The hypostatic union is a staggering concept; however, the late John Walvoord explains,
+Jesus’ humanity did not diminish His deity.
+And, His deity in no way invalidated His humanity.
+The hypostatic union is a staggering concept.
+The late John Walvoord explains,

 “This union should not be defined as deity possessing humanity as this would deny true humanity its rightful place.
 It is not, on the other hand, humanity merely indwelt by deity.
 In His unique personality He possessed two natures, one eternal and divine, the other human and generated in time.”
 (1)

 Allowing the divine nature to function within the confines of finite humanity did not require relinquishing a single divine attribute.
 What it did require was giving up the independent exercise of those divine attributes.
 Jesus Himself articulated this unique dynamic saying,

 “I can of Myself do nothing. . .
 I do not seek My own will but the will of the Father who sent Me” (Jn.
 5:30).